andrewwakeling/alienware-13-r3-ubuntu-16.04/README.md

 # alienware-13-r3-ubuntu-16.04

-This is guide where I have dumped my personal steps to getting Ubuntu 16.04 running smoothly with my Alienware 13 R3.
+This is guide where I have dumped my personal steps to getting Ubuntu 16.04 running smoothly with my Alienware 13 R3 (Early 2017 with Kaby Lake) with OLED.

+My personal reasons are:
 Please be aware that your mileage my vary.
 I am definitely no Linux/Ubuntu expert.
 Feedback is most welcome.
 Please raise an issue!

 **I take no responsibility for any damage or problems that arise as a result from following this guide.**